nd1012/JS-LINQ/README.md

 - `Reverse` can modify in place
 - `SequenceEqual` optional compares the type (be strict)
 - `Execute` executes an action for each item, processes lazy and yields the return values (for use with `for` f.e.)
-- `ExecuteAsync` executes an asynchronous action for each item, processes lazy and yields the return values (for use with `for await` f.e.)
 - `ForEach` executes an action for each item (optional lazy in a new instance) (the return value may break the loop)
-- `ForEachAsync` executes an action for each item in place (the return value may break the loop)
+- `NotOfType` filters by item type
 - `ToLinqArray` generates a lazy copy of the LINQ array contents (or optional a subset)
 - `ToArray` can optional create a subset
+- `ToDynamic` creates a dynamic LINQ array from an instance
+- `ToJson` creates a JSON string that can be deserialized using the static `FromJson`
 - `Generate` allows you to use your own lazy item generator function
+- `GenerateDynamic` allows you to use your own reuseable lazy item generator function
 - `EnsureGenerated` ensures all items are generated
 - `Finalize` works similar as `EnsureGenerated`, but will work with disabled storing, too
 - `Clear` clears the instance to the initial state (without any data)
-- `DisableStore` disable storing generated items in the array buffer (if it needs to iterate only once)
+- `DisableStore` disables storing generated items in the array buffer (if it needs to iterate only once)
+- `DisableDynamic` disables the dynamic generator or generates a new non-dynamic LINQ array from the current instance
 - static `ExtendArray` extends the `Array` prototype by a `ToLinqArray` method
 - static `ExtendObject` extends an iterable object with LINQ methods (experimental!)
 - static `From` generates a new instance from an array or a LINQ array
+- static `FromJson` deserializes a JSON string or object
+- static `FromJsonUri` uses/deserializes a JSON string or object from an URI

+Many methods are also available as asynchronous methods, having the `Async` postfix in the method name and allowing to perform asynchronous filtering actions.

 Some methods will have slightly different parameters (and parameter order) or they won't work exactly as the implementation of .NET.
 This is because JavaScript != .NET, and my goal was to create a lightweight LINQ-like implementation only, but not a 1:1 copy of the original.
 Anyway, all properties and each method, their parameters and return values are documented using common DocComment-blocks above them, so your IDE's context help should be able to support you while typing.